Time: 4-5 HOURS

 Foot Traffic: LOW

-Challenges: Steep climbs with loose dirt, Narrow ridges with steep dropoffs, Rock scrambling, Overgrown
+Challenges: Steep scrambles with loose dirt, Narrow ridges with steep dropoffs, Rock scrambling, Overgrown

 Sights: The Mokes, K-Bay, Three Peaks, Koko Head, Diamond Head, Honolulu